cltl/ma-communicative-robots/multimodal/README.md

 Download the full datasets from here https://affective-meld.github.io/.

+I've also created smaller datasets from the original train dataset.
+The mp4 videos are saved in `./smaller-dataset`, which includes 80 dialogues, which again include 789 utterances.

+`dataset-large.json` has 64, 8, and 8 dialogues in its train, dev, and test dataset, respectively.

+`dataset-medium.json` has 32, 4, and 4 dialogues in its train, dev, and test dataset, respectively.

-There are in total of 1039, 114, and 280 dialogues in train, dev, and test datasets, respectively.
+`dataset-small.json` has 16, 2, and 2 dialogues in its train, dev, and test dataset, respectively.

-To start small, I've randomly selected 200, 20, and 20 dialogues from the original train dataset to create a `small_dataset.json`.

-Again, I've also randomly selected 500, 50, and 50 dialogues from the original train dataset to create a `medium_dataset.json`.

-I've created a list of videos, `vids-dyadic.json`, where only dyadic conversations took place.
-There are 20, 15, and 19 dialogues, each of which has 99, 81, and 78 utterances, respectively.
-The video files are saved in `dyadic-dataset`.
+The smaller dataset is part of the bigger dataset's train data.

 ## MELD Annotations